 Paddle the Deschutes.

-There are plenty of ways to experience the Deschutes River, but if you’re unsure how to start, try one of the many guided tours, like Tumalo Creek’s full-day adventure that starts at LaPine State Park.
+There are plenty of ways to experience the Deschutes River, but if you’re unsure how to start, try one of the many guided tours, like Tumalo Creek’s full- or half-day guided tours that start at LaPine State Park.
 Paddlers can spend all day riding the slow current downriver, a front-row seat to the wildlife and stunning views of the Cascades.
 Choose from a float tube, kayak, canoe, stand-up paddleboard or raft and go midweek or early in the season to beat the summer crowds.

-The pine tree-rimmed lake at Wickiup Reservoir on the Deschutes River, is named for the “wickiups,” or shelters, the Native Americans once built from reeds, grass or brush.
+The pine tree-rimmed lake at Wickiup Reservoir on the Deschutes River is named for the “wickiups,” or shelters, the Native Americans once built from reeds, grass or brush.
 Teeming with wildlife, the lake is one of the best spots in the area to find late spring and early summer brown trout as well as kokanee and coho salmon.
-Try your hand at a catch; the first full weekend of June is free fishing weekend in Oregon, and the Oregon Department of Fish & Wildlife offers free family fishing events at parks statewide throughout the summer and fall.
-Check their learn to fish page for tips on how to fish for trout in Oregon, as well as regulations on boats, licenses and other rules.
+Try your hand at a catch; the first full weekend of June is free fishing weekend in Oregon, and the Oregon Department of Fish & Wildlife offers plenty of resources.
+See the start fishing page for tips on how to fish for trout in Oregon, as well as regulations on boats, licenses and other rules.